-- Some ongoing households may have one or more of the following characteristics: missing rebate status; missing rent or zero market rent; zero or unrealistic rent charge amounts; residing in a dwelling indicated as vacant in the Dwelling file; or no corresponding dwelling in the Dwelling file. - Some ongoing rebated households may have missing, zero or unrealistic amounts for gross income, market rent and rent charged. - Some households flagged as rebated have rent charged greater than or equal to market rent (where market rent and rent charged are not missing or zero), and vice versa with non-rebated households. - Some households in New South Wales with a couple and one or more other adults are characterised as a group tenancy. - A small number (twelve) of households in New South Wales have a missing household identifier; only one of these is ongoing and it is not rebated.
+- Some ongoing households may have one or more of the following characteristics: missing rebate status; missing rent or zero market rent; zero or unrealistic rent charge amounts; resident in a dwelling indicated as vacant in the Dwelling file; or no corresponding dwelling in the Dwelling file. - Some ongoing rebated households may have missing, zero or unrealistic amounts for gross income, market rent and rent charged. - Some households flagged as rebated have rent charged greater than or equal to market rent (where market rent and rent charged are not missing or zero), and vice versa with non-rebated households. - Some households in New South Wales with a couple and one or more other adults are characterised as a group tenancy.